Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Numerical experiments

 \subsection{Sensitivity to shrinkage coefficients}

-We set the shrinkage coefficient $\alpha \in [0,1]$ to various values for LNSMI and the proposed Tyler-type method, and compare the behavior of each estimator.
-We set $p \in {25, 50}$, $\Tr[\Sigma] = p$, $N = 100$, $\xi = 0.03$, and $k = 10$.
+To examine the effect of the shrinkage coefficient, we set $\alpha \in [0,1]$ to various values for LNSMI and the proposed Tyler type estimator and compare the behavior of each estimator.
+We set $p \in \{25, 50\}$, $\mathrm{Tr}[\Sigma] = p$, $N = 100$, $\xi = 0.03$, and $k = 10$.
 Figure~\ref{fig:r21} presents the results for $p = 25$, and Figure~\ref{fig:r22} shows those for $p = 50$.
 In Figures~\ref{fig:r21} and \ref{fig:r22}, panels (a, c, e) correspond to the case of unclustered outliers, while panels (b, d, f) correspond to the case of clustered outliers.
-Moreover, in Figures~\ref{fig:r21} and \ref{fig:r22}, panels (a, b) show the results for $(c_1, c_2) = (0.6, 1000)$, panels (c, d) for $(c_1, c_2) = (0.3, 50)$, and panels (e, f) for $(c_1, c_2) = (1/p, 1)$.
+Moreover, in Figures~\ref{fig:r21} and \ref{fig:r22}, panels (a, b), (c, d), and (e, f) correspond to $(c_1, c_2) = (0.6, 1000)$, $(0.3, 50)$, and $(1/p, 1)$, respectively.

 Since SCM, TME, and SSCM do not involve shrinkage, their corresponding results remain constant.
 For LNSMI, when $\alpha = 1$, the output becomes $I_p$.
-Therefore, in Figure~\ref{fig:r21}-(e), Figure~\ref{fig:r21}-(f), Figure~\ref{fig:r22}-(e), and Figure~\ref{fig:r22}-(f), where the true covariance structure is $I_p$, the vertical axis value of LNSMI becomes 0 at $\alpha = 1$.
-In contrast, for the proposed method, the result coincides with SSCM when $\alpha = 1$.
-The estimation errors of TME and those of LNSMI and the proposed Tyler-type method show very similar behavior when $\alpha \approx 0$.
-In fact, when $\alpha \approx 0$, both LNSMI and the proposed method operate in a manner similar to TME.
-In particular, LNSMI and the proposed method theoretically coincide when $\alpha = 0$.
+Therefore, in Figure~\ref{fig:r21}-(e, f) and Figure~\ref{fig:r22}-(e, f), where the true covariance structure is $I_p$, the RMSE value of LNSMI becomes $0$ at $\alpha = 1$.
+In contrast, for the proposed Tyler type estimator, the result coincides with SSCM when $\alpha = 1$.
+The estimation errors of TME and those of LNSMI and the proposed Tyler type estimator show very similar behavior when $\alpha \approx 0$.
+Indeed, when $\alpha \approx 0$, both LNSMI and the proposed Tyler type estimator operate in a manner similar to TME.
+In particular, LNSMI and the proposed Tyler type estimator theoretically coincide when $\alpha = 0$.

-We now provide an overview of the behavior of the estimators as the shrinkage coefficient $\alpha$ is varied.
+Below, we provide an overview of the behavior of the estimators as the shrinkage coefficient $\alpha$ is varied.
 Note that the meaning of nonzero values of $\alpha$ differs between LNSMI and the proposed method, so the results of the two methods cannot be directly compared when $\alpha \neq 0$.